All Episodes

 He said it again today at a news conference, indicating he would take more actions next week to modify this order or issue another directive.

-He said we'll be doing something very rapidly having to do with additional security for the country.
+He said, We'll be doing something very rapidly having to do with additional security for the country.

 And you'll be seeing this sometime next week.

-And then he didn't directly refer to his daily classified intelligence briefings, but I know through conversations with people that are friends of mine that are in Washington, they don't get to see the presidential daily briefing, but his comments clearly are suggesting that the information he's seeing every day, which Obama ignored, by the way, since taking office, has made his executive order for migrants from the seven seven terror prone nations even more urgent to implement.
+But I know through conversations with people that are friends of mine that are in Washington, they don't get to see the presidential daily briefing, but his comments clearly are suggesting that the information he's seeing every day, which Obama ignored, by the way, since taking office, has made his executive order for migrants from the seven terror-prone nations even more urgent to implement.

 And this is the whole bizarre nature of the left's thinking.